 This one was not fixed by https://github.com/pulp/pulp_rpm/pull/648 as I originally thought it would be, but it can be fixed using the same machinery.
 It just needs to be called on update as well as delete.

-#16 Updated by bmbouter about 2 years ago
+#16 Updated by bmbouter over 2 years ago

 - Status changed from NEW to CLOSED - WONTFIX